-This Zuppa Toscana soup recipe (inspired by The Olive Garden) is quick and easy to make, naturally gluten-free, and SO comforting and delicious!
-Stovetop, slow cooker and Instant Pot (pressure cooker) instructions included below.
+This Zuppa Toscana soup recipe is quick and easy to make and full of rich flavor.
+Stovetop, Crock-Pot and Instant Pot options included!

 Zuppa Toscana Soup Recipe | 1-Minute Video